Identifying a more optimal diet

 The quota issue is ultimately linked to scale.
 Although supply management has to some degree mitigated farm consolidation, quota must be managed differently to diversify the farm base, both spatially and in terms of age of producers.
 Quota must be an instrument to manage farm size.

 A number of changes must be made to quota rules:

-- All provinces and all commodities should have quota loan programs for new entrants.
+- All provinces and all commodities should have quota loan programs and designated auctions for new entrants.